Statcounter

 Through Chris' setbacks; he desperately continued to rebuild a career that he loved so much.
 He sacrificed the spoils that his previous job afforded because he needed to do the right thing, or so he felt.
 He did so to maintain integrity, while slowly losing it in other areas of his life.

 How in hell, he wondered, can someone make sacrifices for a noble cause and have to struggle so damn much in the process?
-Chris felt alone in a big and uncertain world now.
+Chris selfishly scoffed.
+He felt alone in a big and uncertain world now.

 The pressures of the career, a failing relationship and an increasing dependence on an abundance of available alcohol affected him in ways that drove him in one direction while driving Erin to another man.